h4ck3r-cat/file.transfers/Windows/Windows.md

 Try "help" to get a list of possible commands.
 smb: \>
 ```
-**Note:** in this case we did not specify a password so any password will be suffecient for accessing the files
+**Note:** in this case we did not specify a password so any password will be suffecient for accessing the files, although it is better to add credentials.

+## FTP Downloads